-1. The City Council may approve an amendment to the Ames Urban Fringe Plan to change the Land Use Map of Ames Urban Fringe Plan on the south side of Lincoln Way adjacent to and immediately west of the Ames corporate limits west to the Boone County line of 500th Avenue from Rural Urban Transition Areas to Urban Service Area, and include a new policy for lands designated as Highway Oriented Commercial to read as follows:
+1. The Plan & Zoning Commission may recommend an amendment to the Ames Urban Fringe Plan to change the Land Use Map of Ames Urban Fringe Plan on the south side of Lincoln Way adjacent to and immediately west of the Ames corporate limits west to the Boone County line of 500th Avenue from Rural Urban Transition Areas to Urban Service Area and include a new policy for lands designated as Highway Oriented Commercial to read as:

-"HOC Policy 10: When Highway-Oriented Commercial property is within an Urban Service Area designation, a property may be annexed without a Land Use Framework Map Amendment.
+"HOC Policy 10: When Highway-Oriented Commercial areas abut a City Boundary, a property owner can voluntarily seek annexation by a City without a Fringe Land Use Map Amendment.
 The intent of this option is to further the policies of the Convenience Commercial Node, specifically CVCN Policy 5."

-- 2. The City Council may approve of the Land Use Class map amendment to the Urban Service Area and a change to the Land Use Framework map to Urban Residential with no text amendment (applicant's original request). - 3.
-The City Council may defer action and request further information or analysis from the staff.
+2. The Planning and Zoning Commission can recommend approval of the Land Use Class map amendment to Urban Service Area and a change to the Land Use Framework map to Urban Residential with no text amendment.
+3. The Planning and Zoning Commission may defer action and request further information or analysis from the staff.

-CITY MANAGER'S RECOMMENDED ACTION:
+RECOMMENDED ACTION:

 The applicant originally requested a Land Use Framework map change to Urban Residential to allow for annexation.
-The applicant's development intent for the Belitsos/Wolfe property is for a residential student housing development.
-However, staff believes there is a disconnect in the Fringe Plan inasmuch as the stated policies exclude annexation of all Highway Oriented Commercial land while the Convenience Commercial Node language encourages commercial development and annexation to the City.

-Due to the desire to have the commercial use continue in this area overall, staff believes the text amendment and Urban Service Area designation are appropriate at this time rather than labeling the area as residential to allow for annexation.
-Placing a residential land use designation on the Land Use Framework Map may give a perception of the type of development that may occur at a specified location and that could be inconsistent with the priorities of HOC and the Convenience Commercial Node.
-Utlimately the Fringe Plan does not control use, it is is the underlying zoning that controls use, but the Plan relates development and subdivision policies to the Framework Map and its designated uses.
+The applicant's intent for the Belitsos/Wolfe property is for a residential student housing development.
+However, staff believes there is a disconnect in the Fringe Plan that the stated policies exclude annexation of all Highway Oriented Commercial land and the Convenience Commercial Node language that encourages commercial development and annexation to the City.
+Due to the desire to have the commercial use continue in this area overall, staff believes the text amendment and Urban Service Area designation are appropriate at this time.
+Placing a residential land use designation on the Land Use Framework Map may give a perception of the type of development that may occur at a specified location that could be inconsistent with the priorities of HOC and the Convenience Commercial Node.
 The alternative to staff's proposed amendment is to make a Framework Map amendment with the Land Use Class amendment and no text change, this alternative would also meet the interests of the applicant.